BONDS

 Premium Bonds offer a chance to win cash prizes tax-free but lack guaranteed returns.
 Are they worth it?

-*The Premium Bonds annual prize rate was 4.4% in October 2024.
+*The Premium Bonds annual prize rate was 4% in February 2025.

 Premium Bonds can have their place in a balanced investing strategy.
 They’re backed by the government, so they’re super safe, and you can withdraw your money anytime.
 Plus, for some folks in higher tax brackets, the tax-free prizes could be appealing.